Cutbert1/Eco-Shop/README.md

 * Used rel="noopener" for some social media links, hence intructing search engine not to crawl the social media page.

 ### Sitemap.xml
 Generated sitemap.xml, which is incldued to this project.
+Site map is not expected to work on this project as it not deployed to a custom domain

 ![sitemap](/static/images/readme_images/features_images/sitemap.jpg)
 ### Robots.txt